numenta/NAB/nab/detectors/numenta/README.md

 Then follow the instructions in the main README to run optimization, scoring, and normalization, e.g.:

-`python run.py -d htmjava --optimize --score --normalize`
+`python run.py -d numenta,numentaTM --optimize --score --normalize`

 ### Run a subset of NAB data files